Lattices in $\mathbb F_q[[T]]^d$ and spiral shifting operators: Introduction

-Solomon's formula \eqref{eq:solomon_dedekind} can be put into the context of the moduli space of framed modules\footnote{See also \cite{henniguimaraes2021, nakajima1999hilbert} for the relation to framed quiver varieties.} and the Quot scheme.
+Solomon's formula \eqref{eq:solomon_dedekind} can be put into the context of the moduli space of framed modules\footnote{See also \cite{henniguimaraes2021, nakajima1999hilbert} for the relation to framed quiver varieties.} and the punctual Quot scheme.
 Indeed, let $R$ be the coordinate ring of an affine variety over $\Fq$, and let $Y=\Spec R$.
 By passing to the quotient map, classifying finite-index submodules of $R^d$ amounts to classifying ``finite $d$-framed $R$-modules'', i.e., a finite $R$-module $N$ together with an $R$-linear surjection $R^d\onto N$ (``$d$-framing'').
 The moduli space of the latter classification problem is the Quot scheme of points parametrizing 0-dimensional quotients of $\O_Y^d$ \cite{grothendieck1995hilbert}.
 When $d=1$, the above Quot scheme is the Hilbert scheme of points on $Y$.

 Solomon's formula concerns the enumerative (or motivic) aspect of the geometric objects above.
-If $Y=\Spec R$ is an affine smooth curve over $\Fq$, then \eqref{eq:solomon_dedekind} for $R$ follows from an analogous formula that computes of the motive of the Quot scheme in the Grothendieck ring\cite{monavariricolfi2022}; the motive in the Grothendieck ring is a refinement of the point count.
+If $Y=\Spec R$ is an affine smooth curve over $\Fq$, then \eqref{eq:solomon_dedekind} for $R$ follows from an analogous formula that computes of the motive of the punctual Quot scheme in the Grothendieck ring \cite{monavariricolfi2022}; the motive in the Grothendieck ring is a refinement of the point count.
 The same work \cite{monavariricolfi2022} also generlizes the formula to the nested Quot scheme.
+See also the work of Bifet \cite{bifet1989} on the punctual Quot scheme on a smooth curve and a generalization by Bagnarol, Fantechi and Perroni \cite{bfp2020motive} to the punctual Quot scheme of quotients of any vector bundle on a smooth curve.

 There are a number of generating-series formulas about the moduli space of modules (with or without the framing) in the literature.
 For framed modules, see \cite{goettsche1990betti} on the Hilbert scheme of smooth surfaces and \cite{brv2020motivic, goettscheshende2014refined, maulikyun2013macdonald} on the Hilbert scheme of singular curves.
-For the moduli space of unframed modules, see formulas for smooth curves \cite{cohenlenstra1984heuristics}, smooth surfaces \cite{bryanmorrison2015motivic, feitfine1960pairs}, nodal singular curves \cite{huang2020generating} and the (noncommutative) quantum plane \cite{huang2021quantum}.
+For the moduli space of unframed modules, see formulas for smooth curves \cite{cohenlenstra1984heuristics}, smooth surfaces \cite{bryanmorrison2015motivic, feitfine1960pairs}, nodal singular curves \cite{huang2023mutually} and the (noncommutative) quantum plane \cite{huang2022quantum}.

+In hindsight, some results of this paper can be understood from a higher level using affine Grassmannians.
+The space of submodules $M$ parametrized by hlex normal forms for a given $x=(n_1,\dots,n_d)$ as in \eqref{eq:hlex_normal_form} can be viewed as a Schubert cell in the affine Grassmannian $\GL_d(\Fq((T)))/\GL_d(\Fq[[T]])$ in the following precise sense: